x-team/handbook/onboarding-guide/community/community.md

 * [Cycling Club](http://community.x-team.com/cycling) — [\#cycling-club](https://x-team.slack.com/messages/C740KNBPA)
 * [Haskell Learning Club](http://community.x-team.com/clubs/#haskell-learning-club) —[\#haskell-learning-club](https://x-team.slack.com/messages/C8T6XRZRV)

-As with quests, if you would like to start another club, or if you just have an idea for one, talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6).
+As with anything else community-related, if you would like to start another club, or if you just have an idea for one, talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6).